 Sometimes you just have to stop in amazement and laugh.
 For those of you that have been following the continuing saga of the world’s largest tea company, Tata Tea, this little peace of news is going to crack you up, that is of course is you can find humor in misery of plantation workers that suffer to fill the worlds tea bags.

 One has to wonder about the prospects for the ‘Plantation Trails’ plan.
-While it is pretty clever to sell these plantations to Tata Coffee, Enron proved that, and there maybe plenty of tourists that would like to go to India to recapture the old days under the British Raj where plantation owners were gods, how are they going to compete with places like Dubai, where you can still be treated like a rich planter on vacation, which has got to be better that a plantation owner at work.
+While it is pretty clever to sell these plantations to Tata Coffee (Enron proved that), and there may be plenty of tourists that would like to go to India to recapture the old days under the British Raj where plantation owners were gods, how are they going to compete with places like Dubai, where you can still be treated like a rich planter on vacation, and has got to be better than a plantation owner at work?
 Plus the shopping in Dubai is spectacular, even the flight over on the Emirates Airlines incredible.
 Still Tata is being pretty creative.
 In the long term however even the high tech stuff could be a problem as Africans start taking programming classes and learn how to sound like Americans on the phone, and people start demanding that their tea NOT come in bags.